EverWhimsical/site-core/data/blog/understanding-selenium-4.md

 We have been waiting for Selenium 4 release whilst using Selenium 3.x for a long time.
 Now that Selenium 4 is released, let's look at key changes.
-Official [Upgrade Document](https://www.selenium.dev/documentation/webdriver/getting_started/upgrade_to_selenium_4/) captures the essentials and I did not face major challenges in it.
+Official [Upgrade Document](https://www.selenium.dev/documentation/webdriver/getting_started/upgrade_to_selenium_4/) captures the essentials and I did not face any challenge during the change.

 - W3C WebDriver standard capabilities
 - Consolidation of FindElement methods
 - TimeUnit to Duration in Java

+There is a huge enhancement to [Selenium Grid](https://www.selenium.dev/documentation/grid/) in terms of Architecture and stability which we will cover in another blog.

+We will check on BiDi API and DevTools.

 ## BiDi API